Saturday, 27 April 2019

-I'm quite happy to confess that I was perhaps premature (or just dead wrong) to predict the end of the acting career of Honeysuckle Weeks.
-I was alerted to the fact that Honeysuckle Weeks has been contracted by the creators of the hugely successful Canadian-based period drama 'Frankie Drake Mysteries' to appear in (just) one episode.
-What makes the news particularly interesting is that she was not cast in just any role, but as none other than Agatha Christie herself.
+I'm quite happy to confess that I was perhaps somewhat premature (or just dead wrong) to predict the end of the acting career of Honeysuckle Weeks.
+Because, quite recently, I was alerted to the fact that Honeysuckle Weeks has been contracted by the creators of the hugely successful Canadian-based period drama 'Frankie Drake Mysteries' to appear in (just) one episode.
+What makes the news particularly interesting is that she was not cast in just any role, but as none other than the illustrious Agatha Christie herself.

-Even more intriguingly, Honeysuckle Weeks and Agatha Christie do share a common bond.
-In 2016, Honeysuckle Weeks unintentionally emulated Agatha Christie's 1926 anxiety-driven disappearance.
+Even more intriguingly, Honeysuckle Weeks and Agatha Christie do share a common (and quite unbreakable) bond.
+In 2016, Honeysuckle Weeks unintentionally emulated Agatha Christie's 1926 anxiety-driven disappearance, though Agatha Christie disappeared almost exactly 90 years earlier.

-This episode lead some of us to fear (or prematurely declare) that her screen career had quietly slipped away.
-Life, as they say, can be wonderfully circular.
+This episode in her life lead some of us to fear (or prematurely declare) that her screen career had quietly slipped away from her.
+But life, as they say, can be wonderfully circular.

 [Update 09 September 2019] Maybe we can appeal to the BBC to stop producing the horrid adaptations (and I am stretching the meaning of the word 'horrid' to its absolute breaking point) of Sarah Phelps ('Witness for the Prosecution', 'Ordeal by Innocence', 'The ABC Murders', and the 'The Pale Horse').